-- If you don’t know then I need If you don’t know then I need the phone no. of the NRI division of the Lucknow main branch (my “home” branch) so I can figure it out myself.
+- If you don’t know then I need the phone no. of the NRI division of the Lucknow main branch (my “home” branch) so I can figure it out myself.

 That’s it.
 Simple!
 Right??? … NOT!

-So after a 30 minute long phone call ( long phone call (Yes, 3 redirects! & having to reiterate my problems all the time was the most fun part) with the customer care center (marked in the photo as 1, it also disconnected abruptly on an earlier occasion) I thought I finally received the phone number of the NRI cell in Lucknow (marked ass 2).
+So after a 30 minute long phone call (It was long phone call with 3 redirects!) with SBI’s customer care center (marked as 1 in Image 1, it had also disconnected abruptly on an earlier occasion).

 I thought “This is it!
 I’ll finally get my questions answered” .
 To my surprise there was a voice from Telephone exchange informing me “This number has been changed, kindly…”.